-Home to one of the 12 Jyotirlingas, Omkareshwar is one of the holiest places or kshetras in India.
+Home to one of the 12 Jyotirlingas, it is one of the holiest places or kshetras in India.

-It is believed that in Satyuga when kind Mandhata of Ikshvaku dynasty, an ancestor of Sri Ram, ruled the island of Omkareshwar on the Narmada shine brightly.
-Puzzled by this, sage Narada asked Shiva, what is it.
+It is believed that in Satyuga when the kind Mandhata of the Ikshvaku dynasty, an ancestor of Sri Ram, ruled this island on the Narmada shining brightly.
+Puzzled by this, sage Narada asked Shiva, what is it?
 Shiva said the island would change appearance during every Yuga.
 In Satyuga, it is a giant sparkling gem, in Treta Yuga it would be a mountain of gold, in Dwapar yuga it would be copper and in Kaliyuga it would be a rock.
 So, rock it is today in our Kaliyuga.

-Most important place on Omkareshwar Island is, of course, the Omkareshwar Jyotirlinga.
+The most important place on this island is, of course, the Omkareshwar Jyotirlinga.
 However, that is not all.
-No temple in India exists in isolation, there are always subsidiary shrines of family shrines surrounding the main temple, a parikrama path or circumambulation path if it a holy kshetra or region.
+No temple in India exists in isolation, there are always subsidiary shrines of family shrines surrounding the main temple, a parikrama path or circumambulation path if it is a holy kshetra or region.
 So, come with me to explore the sacred geography of this ancient and holy island.

 History of Omkareshwar

-The scriptures suggest a continued habitation of Omkareshwar since 5500 years at least.
-It gets a mention in Puranas that also indicates it was a living place as well as a pilgrimage place for a long time.
+The scriptures suggest a continued habitation of this holy place for 5500 years at least.
+It gets a mention in the Puranas that also indicates it was a living place as well as a pilgrimage place for a long time.

-In the recorded history, Omkareshwar was under the Parmar Rulers of Malwa from 10-13th CE, followed by Chauhan Rajputs.
-Even during the overall Mughal rule, Omkareshwar was under the administration of Chauhans.
-In 18th CE Marathas took over and that is when a lot of temples were built or renovated.
+In recorded history, this holy place was under the Parmar Rulers of Malwa from 10-13th CE, followed by Chauhan Rajputs.
+Even during the overall Mughal rule, it was under the administration of Chauhans.
+In the 18th CE Marathas took over and that is when a lot of temples were built or renovated.
 Eventually, it came under British rule until India gained independence in 1947.

 Omkareshwar Mahadev Temple is located on the Northern bank of Narmada.
 You can access it either via a boat ride or the Mamleshwar Setu.
 Ideally, take a boat ride one way and walk the other.
 A series of steps from the ghats lead to the temple.
 You will pass through canopies of flower sellers to reach the base of the temple.

-The mandapa of the temple is beautifully made of 60 solid stone pillar carved with Yakshi figures.
+The mandapa of the temple is beautifully made of 60 solid stone pillars carved with Yakshi figures.
 Around the temple walls, you will find images of various Devi Devatas.

-The Shivalinga is in the form of a rock on which constantly water is offered.
+The Shivalinga is in the form of a rock on which constant water is offered.
 Three times a day the Abhishek is done with milk, curd, and Narmada water.
 Behind the Shivalinga in a niche is the image of Parvati in silver.
-Morning Puja is done by temple trust, day puja is done by Scindias and evening one by the Holkars.
-Shayan or the night Arti is quite popular here.
+Morning Puja is done by the temple trust, day puja is done by Scindias, and evening one done by the Holkars.
+Shayan or the Night Arti is quite popular here.
 A bed is laid out for Shiva and Parvati in front of the Shivalinga.
 A game of Chaupad is placed for them to play before they go to sleep.
 This Arti is open to the public and you can witness this around 8:30 PM every night.

 This temple is also called Omkar Mandhata temple as it is believed that it was the devotion of the Ikshvaku king Mandhata that brought Shivalinga here.
-His gaddi can still be seen in the temple premises.
-There are many small temples surrounding the main temple like a Panch Mukhi Hanuman Temple, a Shani Temple and a temple dedicated to Dwarkadhish.
+His gaddi can still be seen on the temple premises.
+There are many small temples surrounding the main temple like a Panch Mukhi Hanuman Temple, a Shani Temple, and a temple dedicated to Dwarkadhish.

-Take the stairs from the back of the temple towards the hill and you would see a tall white wall – this is the Mandhata palace of Omkareshwar.
+Take the stairs from the back of the temple towards the hill and you would see a tall white wall – this is the Mandhata Palace.
 There are 80 odd steps that you have to take to reach the gate of the palace.
 A part of it is open to the public.

 The palace belongs to the Holkars.

-A 16 km Parikrama or circumambulation path goes around the island of Omkareshwar.
+A 16 km Parikrama or circumambulation path goes around this island.
 This is a common feature in most pilgrim places in India.
-Pilgrims not just visit a temple but they go around the holy Kshetra or the holy region.
-This Kshetra is usually full of temples, ashrams and may pass through villages.
+Pilgrims do not just visit a temple but they go around the holy Kshetra or the holy region.
+This Kshetra is usually full of temples, and ashrams and may pass through villages.

-I could not do this Parikrama, but I gather it is a relatively easy walk through at places it requires you to go up and down.
-The route passes through Khedapati Hanuman Mandir, Omkarnath Ashram, Kedareshwar Temple, Ramakrishna Mission Ashram, Markanda Ashram with 12 meter high image of Sri Krishna, Narmada Kaveri Sangam where Kuber meditated to become king of Yakshas, Rin Mukteshwar Temple, Dharanraj Dwar, Gauri Somnath temple, Patali Hanuman temple, giant statue of Shiva & Siddhanath temple.
+I could not do this Parikrama, but I gather it is a relatively easy walk-through at places it requires you to go up and down.
+The route passes through Khedapati Hanuman Mandir, Omkarnath Ashram, Kedareshwar Temple, Ramakrishna Mission Ashram, Markanda Ashram with a 12-meter high image of Sri Krishna, Narmada Kaveri Sangam where Kuber meditated to become king of Yakshas, Rin Mukteshwar Temple, Dharanraj Dwar, Gauri Somnath temple, Patali Hanuman temple, a giant statue of Shiva & Siddhanath temple.

 Alternatively, you can do this Parikrama by boat.
 The only condition is the river should have enough water to allow boats to go around.

 Mamleshwar temple is located in a walled complex well protected by ASI as a complex of 7 different temples.
-In terms of temple architecture, Mamleshwar temple complex has an old world charm.
+In terms of temple architecture, the Mamleshwar temple complex has an old-world charm.
 When you walk around the temple complex you are transported back in time surrounded by mighty stone walls with carved sculptures.
 A Nandi Mandap outside the main temple is worth noting.

-Besides this, there is Kashi Vishwanath Temple and a Vishnu Temple that are frequented by the visitors.
+Besides this, there is a Kashi Vishwanath Temple and a Vishnu Temple that are frequented by visitors.

-Omkareshwar cannot be visited without paying your respects to the Narmada.
-The holy river that not just surrounds the Mandhata hill on which the main Omkareshwar temple is located but also flows between the two most important temples here – Mamleshwar & Omkareshwar Jyotirlinga.
+This holy place cannot be visited without paying your respects to the Narmada.
+The holy river not just surrounds the Mandhata hill on which the main Omkareshwar temple is located but also flows between the two most important temples here – Mamleshwar & Omkareshwar Jyotirlinga.

-At Omkareshwar, the Narmada cuts a deep gorge.
-The tall stones that she has cut through her waters overages can be seen when you walk on the bridge connecting the two shores.
-It reminds of the power of persistence when the water can cut the solid stone hills to make way for itself.
-When you look at the Google Maps image, it feels the water made way on either side of the tall hill making it an island.
+Here in this holy place, the Narmada cuts a deep gorge.
+The tall stones that she has cut through her water overages can be seen when you walk on the bridge connecting the two shores.
+It reminds us of the power of persistence when the water can cut the solid stone hills to make way for itself.
+When you look at the Google Maps image, it feels like the water made way on either side of the tall hill making it an island.

-Ghats of Narmada at Omkareshwar have their own life.
+Ghats of Narmada here have their own life.
 The colorful boats ferry customers from one end to another, others take them for a circumambulation around the island.

-Omkareshwar lies midway between the journey of the Narmada from its source at Amarkantak to its final destination at Arabian sea near Bharuch.
-Omkareshwar is believed to be the Nabhi Sthal or the navel of the river and a perfect place begin and end the Narmada Parikrama.
+This holy place lies midway between the journey of the Narmada from its source at Amarkantak to its final destination at the Arabian Sea near Bharuch.
+It is believed to be the Nabhi Sthal or the navel of the river and a perfect place to begin and end the Narmada Parikrama.
 For others who start from the source, it is still an important stop on the Narmada Parikrama Journey.